 PCIX, stands for Peripheral Component Interconnect eXtended.
-It a computer bus and expansion card standard that came with a support of enhancement for the 32-bit PCI local bus for higher bandwidth demanded mostly by servers and workstations.
+It is a computer bus and expansion card standard that came with a support of enhancement for the 32-bit PCI local bus for higher bandwidth demanded mostly by servers and workstations.

 PCI-X is basically having a complete specification for both 32 and 64-bit PCI connectors, and PCI-X 2.0 added a 16-bit variant for embedded applications.
 It has been replaced in modern designs by the PCI Express with a completely different connector and a really different electrical design, having one or more narrow but fast serial connection lanes instead of a number of slower connections in parallel.